If I reviewed all those movies seperately at my pace, it'd take 10 years.

 This is not Disney's gayest film.
 Unmemorable.

 69 minutes long.
-What a joke.
+Fun.
+Ny.
 The last few minutes are an acid trip.
-There is a (semi-)shirtless anthro chicken.
-I don't like the implications.

 Furthermore, Donald Duck hits on real human women.
 I hope Daisy doesn't know about this.
 Also, Donald kisses one of his friends at one point.
 Donald is bisexual.